-- The homeowner must be provided relevant information for the program, including: - o a copy of the Grant Recipient's Housing Rehabilitation Guidelines; - o information explaining the five-year forgivable loan program; - a signed copy of TxCDBG Housing Rehabilitation Work Write-Up and Cost Estimate Worksheet (Form C3); and - a copy of the EPA's Protect Your Family from Lead in Your Home brochure.
+- The homeowner must be provided relevant information for the program, including: - o a copy of the Grant Recipient's Housing Rehabilitation Guidelines; - o information explaining the five-year forgivable loan program; - o a signed copy of TxCDBG Housing Rehabilitation Work Write-Up and Cost Estimate Worksheet (Form C3); and - a copy of the EPA's Protect Your Family from Lead in Your Home brochure.
 All owners and occupants of units built prior to 1978 must receive the required EPA regulations on Lead Based Paint.
 Note that the EPA makes available its Protect Your Family from Lead in Your Home brochure in English, Spanish, Vietnamese, Arabic, Russian, and Somali.
 See Appendix A for link. - Form C3 includes an acknowledgment by the owner or occupant of receiving these required documents.
 A copy of the signed Form C3 must be provided to each homeowner and the original signed form must be maintained in the local files. - The Grant Recipient must use a Certified Professional Home Inspector or a Qualified Home Inspection Individual to assess the work necessary to bring each unit up to building standards, The Home Inspector Qualification Certification form (Form C8) must be completed by the Grant Recipient and kept in the local files. - Certified Professional Home Inspector a person who has received current and comprehensive training to enable them to conduct effective inspections.
-Completion of the training required to be a licensed Texas Real Estate Commission (TREC) inspector would be acceptable evidence of such training.

-- Qualified Home Inspection Individual individual has professional certifications, relevant education or minimum five (5) years' experience in a field directly related to home inspection, including but not limited to installing, servicing, repairing or maintaining the structural, mechanical, plumbing and electrical systems found in Single Family Housing Units, as evidenced by inspection logs, certifications, training courses or other documentation. - The Grant Recipient's inspector prepares a work write-up and preliminary cost estimate (Form C3) on each house recommended for rehabilitation, including all work necessary to bring the unit up to building standards. - The homeowner signs the work write-up, indicating (s)he understands and accepts the rehabilitation work that may be performed.
+Completion of the training required to be a licensed Texas Real Estate Commission (TREC) inspector would be acceptable evidence of such training. - Qualified Home Inspection Individual individual has professional certifications, relevant education or minimum five (5) years' experience in a field directly related to home inspection, including but not limited to installing, servicing, repairing or maintaining the structural, mechanical, plumbing and electrical systems found in Single Family Housing Units, as evidenced by inspection logs, certifications, training courses or other documentation. - The Grant Recipient's inspector prepares a work write-up and preliminary cost estimate (Form C3) on each house recommended for rehabilitation, including all work necessary to bring the unit up to building standards.
+The write-up should include enough detailed specifications for items to be competitively bid. - The homeowner signs the work write-up, indicating (s)he understands and accepts the rehabilitation work that may be performed.
 Every item noted on the work write-up need not be resolved by the rehabilitation program.
 The Grant Recipient may prioritize the work and complete only high-priority repairs so long as the house complies with Section 8 and Texas Minimal Construction Standards (TMCS) building standards once the rehabilitation is complete.
 The work write-up should indicate which repairs are necessary to meet building codes and which are optional.
 The description of the work must include the dimensions in materials needed. - The Grant Recipient must submit the first five work write-ups to TDA for approval prior to advertising any construction bid.
-Thereafter, each write-up for subsequent homes must also be submitted to TDA for approval. - If the work necessary to bring the house up to code exceeds the limits of the local Housing Rehabilitation Guidelines or the maximum TxCDBG investment of \$50,000 for a single-family owner occupied unit, return to Step 3 or document the availability of additional leveraging funds.
+Thereafter, each write-up for subsequent homes must also be submitted to TDA for approval.
+Any revisions made to the work write-up after initial TDA approval must be re-submitted to TDA for approval. - If the work necessary to bring the house up to code exceeds the limits of the local Housing Rehabilitation Guidelines or the maximum TxCDBG investment of \$50,000 for a single-family owner occupied unit, return to Step 3 or document the availability of additional leveraging funds.